supimon/webpackfromscratch/README.md

-## Boiler plate for HTML development in AUKI
+## Boilerplate for HTML development in AUKI

 ### Adding a new page